Venice School Art Trip

 Other tours you may be interested in

-There can be few cities in the world with so much charm and so many art treasures as Paris.
+Our Paris School Art Trip discovers some of the most famous art in Western history.
 Of course you have to go the the Louvre if for nothing else but to see Leonardo da Vinci's masterpiece while the impressionists take pride of place in the Musée d'Orsay.
 Paris is also at the forefront of modern and contemporary art at the Louis Vuitton Collection.Read More

-Vienna is closely associated with the Secession movement and artists such as Gustav Klimt and Egon Schiele and many of their works can be seen at the Belvedere.
+Our Vienna School Art Trip explores a city that is closely associated with the Secession movement and artists such as Gustav Klimt and Egon Schiele and many of their works can be seen at the Belvedere.
 But Vienna is more than just the Secession and offers a tremendous variety of art ranging from important works of the Renaissance to Hundertwasser, one of the twentieth century's most radical artists.Read More

 Plan Your Tour With Confidence